SprocketBot/sprocket-infra/TOWNHALL_DECK.md

 4. Document common issues and solutions

 **Medium Term (Next 6 Months)**:
-1. Simplify where possible (ongoing effort)
+1. Build our infrastructure team (ongoing effort)
 2. Train new volunteers on the system
 3. Improve automation and tooling
 4. Reduce dependency on single individuals

 **Long Term (Next Year)**:
 1. Consider managed service alternatives
-2. Migrate to Kubernetes if it simplifies operations
+2. Evaluate if Kubernetes simplifies operations
 3. Build a sustainable operations team
 4. Ensure no single point of failure (human or technical)

+---

 ---